eliot-akira/singletron-example/README.md

 ## How does it work?

 It uses `node-ipc` to communicate and negotiate between server/clients.
 The IPC hub is a separate module called [`singletron`](https://github.com/eliot-akira/singletron).
 For the initialization step, see the bottom of [`main.js`](https://github.com/eliot-akira/singletron-example/blob/master/main.js#L55).

+## Why?

+A common complaint about Electron is that each app instance takes up significant (100MB~) memory.
+There is [an on-going discussion in the Electron repo](https://github.com/electron/electron/issues/673) about how to share a runtime among apps.
+This is an attempt at addressing the issue.